fluencelabs/marine-rs-sdk/docs/update-guide.md

 ### Coupling with AquaVM

-This crate uses `#[no_mangle]` exports in `marine-rs-sdk-main`, and in `marine-rs-sdk` crate by transitivity.
-This means that it is impossible to use two different versions of this crate when compiling single binary, regardless of versions.
-Also there is a circular cross-repository dependency with [**AquaVM**](https://github.com/fluencelabs/aquavm):
+The `marine-rs-sdk-main` crate uses `#[no_mangle]` exports, and `marine-rs-sdk` crate too -- by transitivity.
+That's why it is impossible to use two different versions of this `marine-rs-sdk-main` when compiling a single binary, regardless of their versions.
+Also, there is a circular cross-repository dependency with [**AquaVM**](https://github.com/fluencelabs/aquavm):
 [**polyplets**](https://github.com/fluencelabs/aquavm/tree/master/crates/air-lib/polyplets) depends on `marine-rs-sdk-main`, while `marine-rs-sdk` depends on `polyplets`.
 AquaVM repo also uses `marine-rs-sdk` in several crates.

 The conclusion is that there is no way to just update minor or patch version of this repo.
 It also requires updating `polyplets` to a version that uses `marine-rs-sdk-main` with the same major and minor versions as `marine-rs-sdk`.